Josiah4191/python-collection-tool/README.md

 This project is a simple collection management tool built in Python with an SQLite database.

 ---
+## Notes
+This was my first Python project, built as a learning exercise.
+It is not polished, and the structure could be improved significantly (imports, path handling, UI design, database logic, etc.).

 ## Features
 - A basic collection tool built with Python and Tkinter.
 - You can group things into categories, have collections inside those categories, and add items to each one.